- WINDOWS 7

 Pointers – Windows Aero or Standard (extra large)

 Turn all the system icons to “show only notifications”

 Except for Windows Explorer safely remove hardware and eject media (I want this one) – “show icon and notifications”

-Choose when to turn off the display – eg. turn off = 1 hour / sleep = 4 hours
+Choose when to turn off the display – eg. turn off = 1 hour / sleep = 4 hours or never

 Programs and Features:

 This is the same as add or remove programs on XP – Uninstall/change to remove any junk